llctrautmann/GAILAB/README.md

 - `data/`: This directory contains the audio datasets used for training and evaluation.
 Due to the size limitations of GitHub, the actual audio files are not included in the repository.
 - `src/`: This directory contains the implementation of the self-supervised machine learning architecture for phase approximation.
+- `deprecated/`: This directory contains old versions of the code base, kept for legacy purposes
 - `reconstruction/`: This directory contains the code for combining the magnitude and approximated phase components to generate high-resolution reconstructions.
 - `evaluation/`: This directory contains scripts and notebooks for evaluating the quality and fidelity of the reconstructions.
 - `docs/`: This directory contains any relevant documentation, including user guides or tutorials.